KillytheBid/Instagram-Scrape/README.md

     ````
     cd powerlifting-site
     ````
-3. Once we are inside the project folder, use the following commands to start your dev server.
+3. Once we are inside the project folder, install project dependencies by typing the following commands below.

     ````
+    npm install
+    ````

+4. After installing dependencies, use the following commands to start your dev server.

+    ````
     npm run dev
     ````
-4. After starting the server, you can open up a browser and visit at following link.
+5. After starting the server, you can open up a browser and visit at following link.

    ````
    http://localhost:3000